-Stock-Based Compensation - At December 31, 2013, the Company had three stock-based employee compensation plans, which are described more fully in Note 18.
+Stock-Based Compensation - At December 31, 2012, the Company had three stock-based employee compensation plans, which are described more fully in Note 18.
 The Company accounts for these plans under the recognition and measurement principles of ASC 718, Compensation - Stock Compensation ("ASC 718").
-The Company's policy is to estimate the fair market value of each option award granted on the date of grant using the Black-Scholes option pricing model.
-The Company estimates the fair value of each restricted stock award based on the fair market value of the Company's stock price on the grant date.
-The resulting compensation cost for both the options and restricted stock is amortized on a straight-line basis over the vesting period of the respective awards.

-Concentration of Credit Risk - The Company had no individual customer accounts receivable balances outstanding at December 31, 2013 and 2012 that represented more than 10% of the Company's gross accounts receivable balance.
-Additionally, there were no single customers with sales above 10% of the Company's total sales in 2013, 2012 and 2011.
+Concentration of Credit Risk - The Company had no individual customer accounts receivable balances outstanding at December 31, 2012 and 2011 that represented more than 10% of the Company's gross accounts receivable balance.
+Additionally, there were no single customers with sales above 10% of the Company's total sales in 2012 and 2011.
+During 2010, one customer represented 12% of the Company's total sales.